flaxmans/timema/README.txt

 		6. "LDtimeSeries.csv" : Like "AlleleFreqTimeSeries.csv", with LD values between the two loci.
 		7. "MigrationRecord.csv" : Overall proportion of individuals changing patches (demes) each time step.
 		8. "PatchAbundances.csv" : Numbers of individuals in each patch at each time
-		9. NEW: "GenomeScheme.csv" : gives the table shown above in I.C.
+		9. "GenomeScheme.csv" : gives the table shown above in I.C.
-		10. NEW:  "InterHostMatingTS.csv" :  gives a time series of the frequency of matings between males and females that originated on different host types
+		10. "InterHostMatingTS.csv" :  gives a time series of the frequency of matings between males and females that originated on different host types
 		11.  "parameters.R" : an R-readable script that contains information about states of all parameters that affected the run and the data recording.

 V.  Running program in MULTIRUN mode.